HaydenRic/cmoxpert/README.md

 ---

-## 🙏 Built For You
+## 🙏 Built By Fractional CMOs, For SaaS Companies

-cmoxpert was built by a fractional CMO who got tired of managing client metrics in spreadsheets.
+cmoxpert was built by fractional CMOs who understand the challenges of scaling B2B SaaS marketing.

-If you manage multiple B2B SaaS clients, this tool will save you 10+ hours per week and help you prove your value to clients.
+We combine strategic expertise with proprietary technology to deliver results you can't get from traditional agencies.

-**Questions?** Email hello@cmoxpert.com
+**Ready to grow?** Email hello@cmoxpert.com or book a discovery call at cmoxpert.com/contact

 ---

 **© 2025 cmoxpert.
-Built for B2B SaaS agencies and consultants.**
+Tech-enabled fractional CMO services for B2B SaaS.**